 Read our post on How to Make Disney World Park Reservations for a detailed walkthrough on the new system.

 One of the biggest bummers when the parks reopened, was that Park Hopping was temporarily suspended.

 This was bad news for anyone like us that like to go to one of the parks in the morning, head back to the room for a nap, and then over to EPCOT in the evening for dinner.

-That however has recently changed and Park Hopping is returning to Disney World starting January 1, 2021.
+That however has recently changed and Park Hopping has now returned to Disney World starting January 1, 2021.

 There are still some restrictions however as the parks still have capacity limits.
 To understand the latest changes read our post on Park Hopping at Walt Disney World where we break it all down.

 We are obviously happy to have this option back and EPCOT especially will benefit from thousands of guests who like to come to the park in the evening for the many dining options after visiting a different park the same day.